Ecosyste.ms: Awesome

 - `LINK_WIRELESS_MAX_SERVER_TRANSFER_LENGTH` and `LINK_WIRELESS_MAX_CLIENT_TRANSFER_LENGTH`: to set the biggest allowed transfer per timer tick.
 Transfers contain retransmission headers and multiple user messages.
 These values must be in the range `[6;20]` for servers and `[2;4]` for clients.
 The default values are `20` and `4`, but you might want to set them a bit lower to reduce CPU usage.

 - `LINK_WIRELESS_USE_SEND_RECEIVE_LATCH`: to alternate between sends and receives on each timer tick (instead of doing both things).
 This is disabled by default.
-Enabling it will introduce some latency but reduce overall CPU usage.
+Enabling it will introduce a bit of latency but also reduce _a lot_ the overall CPU usage.
+It's enabled in the `LinkWireless_demo` example, but disabled in the `LinkUniversal_*` examples.

 ## Methods